williamhorning/williamhorning/src/content/docs/lightning/about.md

 - **Extensible**: support for messaging apps provided by plugins which can be enabled/disabled by the user
 - **Easy to run**: able to run in Docker with multiple database options
-- **Based on TypeScript**: uses the flexibility of JavaScript along with the safety provided by typing and Deno
+- **Based on Go**: uses the strong typing, performance and simplicity of Go

 ## the problem - and solution